-With the recent 76th Anniversary of the Operation Overlord and D-Day I thought I will devote next article in my “passion for history” series exactly to that topic.
+With the 78th Anniversary of the Operation Overlord and D-Day I thought I will devote next article in my “passion for history” series exactly to that topic.
 To be quite honest I did not have to convince myself too much as I am very much interested in that topic.
 It was not only morally required liberation of the Western Europe but also the largest amphibious invasion in history of mankind.
 And the key element of this was that one fateful day, June 6th 1944.

 Other articles in the series: My Passion for History – Ancient Greece (Peloponesian Wars) My passion for History – together through epochs – Europa Universalis IV My passion for History – together through epochs – Hearts of Iron IV